bsu-oit-meetup/SimpleServerlessSite/SSSSDemo.md

 Meet and Greet

-Introduction by Max Davis-Johnson
+Introduction by Max Davis-JohnsonÂ

 Demo by Boise State University web developers Shaunna Kennedy and Matt Smith

-Questions and Discussion
+Questions and DiscussionÂ

 ### Simple Serverless Site in Seconds Walkthrough

 This walkthrough will show how to manually set up and host a simple serverless website in AWS, as well as how to automate the configurations to be completed in seconds.
 The site will be very simple but the services used in this demo can be used to create sophisticated applications that scale.